mikelawrence/esphome-indoor-multi-sensor/README.md

 ## Status
 * **Rev -** Has been fabricated and tested.
 I had JLCPCB fabricate the boards and I self assembled using a Home-Brew reflow oven by [Whizoo Controleo3](https://whizoo.com/).
 All circuits have been tested and found to be operational.
 * **Rev A** There was an issue with signal integrity on the I2C bus when communicating with the SEN66.
 To fix the problem I added stronger pullups and a new and dedicated I2C bus to the SEN66.
 Thus Rev A was born.
-I have not fabricate Rev A boards since I still have 6 Rev - boards but the changes are minor and should be fine.
+I have not fabricated Rev A boards since I still have 6 Rev - boards left but the changes are minor and should be fine.
 Please let me know if you built Rev A and how it went.

 ## Design Decisions
 ### ESP32 and ESPHome